ggcol/ASureBus/README.md

 ### Weaknesses
 - Single transport – ASureBus only supports Azure Service Bus.
 Other frameworks (e.g., NServiceBus, MassTransit, ReBus) support multiple brokers, making them more flexible. <br> This is intended so far => *Not actively worked.*
 - Reflection‑based wiring – handler and saga discovery and saga handlers invocation rely on reflection, deferring certain errors to runtime and adding a small overhead. <br> Keep in mind for huge solutions/projects. => *Not actively worked.*
-- Limited customization – there are few hooks for custom serialization, outbox patterns, advanced error handling or per‑queue policies <br>*Actively worked*
+- Limited customization – there are few hooks for custom serialization, outbox patterns, advanced error handling or per‑queue policies => *Actively worked.*

 ### Common constraints and worries
 - Message size limits – Azure Service Bus imposes a limit on message size; use `Heavy<T>` to off‑load large payloads.
 Failing to enable heavy property support will result in exceptions when sending large messages.
 - In‑memory cache persistence – without configuring saga persistence the state lives only in memory; restarting the service will lose all saga data.
 - Correlation misuse – calling `Bind()` within a saga or handler will override the correlation id, decoupling messages from the current saga and potentially starting new instances.
 Reserve `Bind()` for external contexts.
-- Global state – since configuration and caches are static, misconfiguration in one test or service could affect others when running in the same process.

 ## 11. Playground Samples
 The Playground project provides a rich set of samples demonstrating usage of ASureBus features.
 Each sample is self-contained and focuses on a specific pattern or capability.
 You can find these samples in the `/Playground/Samples/` directory: